Sanibel Causeway: Replacing the bridges

+The original bridges was later demolished, and their remains sunk into the water to create artificial reefs in the San Carlos Bay and the Gulf of Mexico.
+However, the first few sets of piling from the original bridge B on the south shore were initially left in place.
+The pilings were planned to be removed but were left due to a grassroots campaign launched by local fisherman to have part of the span left intact for a fishing pier similar to the former spans of the Sunshine Skyway Bridge and the Overseas Highway.
+Despite the campaign initially succeeding, plans to install new deck sections on top of the pilings for the pier were scrapped in early 2010 due to budget cuts.
+The pilings have since been removed.

 In March 2020, Lee County-owned toll bridges were temporarily transitioned to all-electronic tolling due to the COVID-19 pandemic.
 This change became permanent on June 23, 2021.
 The $3 administrative fee for vehicles without transponders was suspended during the pandemic and was reinstated on October 1.
 The motorcycle discount plans were removed as part of the plan for a permanent transition to all-electronic tolling.